MicrosoftDocs/Viva/Viva/glint/schedule-setup.md

    > [!NOTE]
    > Survey dates can be edited on a per survey basis, and surveys will have to be manually approved and enabled to be sent out.

+   > [!TIP]
-   **Best Practice**: Consider other survey programs already in place and business processes that might influence your ability to act on the outcomes of the survey in a timely, meaningful manner.
+   > Consider other survey programs already in place and business processes that might influence your ability to act on the outcomes of the survey in a timely, meaningful manner.

 2. Select your target launch date in the **Send the next survey** on section.
 Dates are displayed in the time zone that your program admin has preselected.
 3. Once you select the date for your survey to be sent, a tentative schedule, based on the cadence selected, will appear in **Schedule Preview**.